This topic describes how to install and configure VMware Tanzu Kubernetes Grid Integrated Edition on vSphere with Antrea or Flannel Networking.

 Note: When you upgrade your Kubernetes clusters and have Tanzu Mission Control integration enabled, existing clusters will be attached to Tanzu Mission Control.

 Tanzu Kubernetes Grid Integrated Edition-provisioned clusters send usage data to the TKGI control plane for storage.
-The VMware Customer Experience Improvement Program (CEIP) and Telemetry Program provide the option to also send the cluster usage data to VMware to improve customer experience.
+The VMware Customer Experience Improvement Program (CEIP) provides the option to also send the cluster usage data to VMware to improve customer experience.

-To configure Tanzu Kubernetes Grid Integrated Edition CEIP and Telemetry Program settings:
+To configure Tanzu Kubernetes Grid Integrated Edition CEIP Program settings:

 In Storage Configurations, you can configure vSphere CNS settings.